-In the month of June we pay special homage to Kwame Ture (June 29, 1941- November 15, 1998), tall and unwavering tree in the revered forest of Pan-Africanist freedom fighters; tireless unifying organizer of our people in their righteous pursuit of liberation, justice and power over their destiny and daily lives; and honored and allseasons revolutionary whose permanent posture and signature saying was "/always ready for the revolution/."
+It is in this month of June that we pay special ▲homage to Kwame Ture (June 29, 1941- November 15, 1998), tall and unwavering tree in the revered forest of Pan-Africanist freedom fighters; tireless unifying organizer of our people in their righteous pursuit of liberation, justice and power over their destiny and daily honored all-seasons lives; and and revolutionary whose permanent posture and signature saying was "always ready for the revolution."
 Kwame and I met in the fall of 1966, in Watts, where I lived and worked and which had become a fundamental point of reference and pilgrimage for the northern thrust of the Black Liberation Movement as a result of the August Revolt of '65.
 A coalition of groups, including our organization Us, had invited Kwame to speak and Us had provided security for him.

-We met many times afterward as brothers-in-struggle and spoke together in the community and on campus at Black Power gatherings and conferences, including at UC Berkeley in '66; at Howard University in '68: several times at the African American Cultural Center (Us), Los Angeles; and finally at a San Diego Million Man March/Day of Absence Local Organizing Committee Reunion, August 1997.
-It was the last time we saw each other, although we talked on the phone and exchanged messages, and Us raised money for his medical fund as he fought with his characteristic courage a cancer which eventually took his life.
+We had met many times afterward as brothers-in-struggle and spoken together in the community and on campus at Black Power gatherings and conferences, including at UC Berkeley in '66; at Howard University in '68; several times at the African American Cultural Center (Us), Los Angeles; and finally at a San Diego Million Man March/Day of Absence Local Organizing Committee Reunion, August 1997.
+It was the last time we saw each other, although we talked on the phone and sent messages, and Us raised money for his medical fund as he fought with his characteristic courage a cancer which eventually took his life.